Carl Ransom Rogers and Person-Centred Theory

 Rogers’ model of the seven stages of process within the client describes how a person experiences a developing sense of sense and how open they are to self-change.

 Feltham and Dryden (1993, p.
 181) refer to the seven stages of process as one model of stages of change: ‘the marked phases which clients (or people attempting self-change) pass through … Rogers’ (1961) 'stages of process' runs from 1 ('remoteness from experiencing') to 7 ('experiencing effective choices of new ways of being).’
+The theory provides a valuable common language with which counsellors can track client progress and discuss this in both clinical supervision and case studies.

 In his book On Becoming a Person, Rogers (1961, p.
 131) writes: